18 - 25 Nov 2024

 “I believe that much of the current education system is too narrowly focused on exams and external affirmation, and that young people need to be given more space and freedom to make mistakes, be creative and follow their own interests.
 This is the key to developing a lifelong love of learning.”

-Lumiar & Griffin Club
+Lumiar and Griffin Club

 At Melissa’s learning community, Griffin Club, young people are empowered to learn from real-world experience and personal mentorship.